More Energy: Evidence-Based Supplement Guide

 Disclosure: We earn commissions on purchases made through our links.
 This never influences our scores.
 Editorial policy

-The supplement industry's approach to "energy" is overwhelmingly focused on stimulants - caffeine by another name, dressed up in proprietary blends.
-But fatigue is a symptom, not a diagnosis, and throwing stimulants at it without understanding the cause is like putting tape over your check engine light.
-The supplements with the strongest evidence for addressing genuine fatigue work by correcting underlying deficiencies or supporting cellular energy production.
+Fatigue is a symptom, not a diagnosis.
+Throwing stimulants at it without understanding the cause is like putting tape over your check engine light.
+The supplements with the strongest evidence for genuine fatigue work by correcting underlying deficiencies or supporting cellular energy production.

 Iron deficiency is the most common nutritional deficiency worldwide and the most frequent cause of fatigue that supplementation can actually fix.
 Vitamin B12 deficiency, while less common in the general population, is widespread among vegetarians, vegans, and adults over 50 - and fatigue is one of its earliest symptoms.
 CoQ10 supports mitochondrial energy production and has the strongest evidence in populations where CoQ10 levels are depleted, particularly people taking statins.
 Creatine, primarily known for exercise performance, also has emerging evidence for reducing mental fatigue and improving cognitive performance under stress.